Can Broadcast be Personal? Exploring New Ways to Connect with Others

 What do you think is the real value of good speakers?
 How much have you learned (and retained) from presentations compared to interactive workshops?

-A year ago I wrote about the myth of the conference curator, starting with the observation that highly paid sports scouts do barely better than chance at picking great players.
-Last week, Seth Godin wrote this:
+I’ve written about the myth of the conference curator before.
+I began with the observation that highly paid sports scouts do barely better than chance at picking great players.
+Now, Seth Godin has written this:

 Appropriate participation techniques are the tools for participants to do amazing and generous work—for others and for themselves—at conferences.
 Give them permission, access, and support for these tools and get conference curators out of their way.